 Kyushu University, Japan

 Koji Inoue received the B.E. and M.E. degrees in computer science from Kyushu Institute of Technology, Japan in 1994 and 1996, respectively.
-He received the Ph.D. degree in Department of Computer Science and Communication Engineering, Graduate School of Information Science and Electrical Engineering, Kyushu University, Japan in 2001.
+He received a Ph.D. degree in the Department of Computer Science and Communication Engineering, Graduate School of Information Science and Electrical Engineering, Kyushu University, Japan in 2001.
 In 1999, he joined Halo LSI Design& Technology, Inc., NY, as a circuit designer.
 He is currently a professor of the Department of Advanced Information Technology, Kyushu University.
 His research interests include power-aware computing, high-performance computing, secure computer systems, 3D microprocessor architectures, multi/many-core architectures, nano-photonic computing, superconducting computing, and quantum computing.

 If you wish to modify any information or update your photo, please contact the Web Chair at the following address: